 P.S.
 Get some Cafe du Monde or French Market coffee for this!

-The recipe says to use a floured work surface, but that's never worked for me.
-Instead, cover a long counter space with a big ol' sheet of parchment paper.
-The dough needs to be spread out to 30" long, so mark off 30" on the paper as a guide.
+The recipe says to use a floured work surface, but that can get messy.
+Instead, I cover a long counter space with a big ol’ sheet of parchment paper.
+The dough needs to be spread out to 30″ long, so mark off 30″ on the paper as a guide.

 After the dough has risen in the bowl for about 2 hours: Sprinkle a little flour over the dough to make it moveable (it’ll be sticky), and dump it out on the parchment, keeping it in the top half of the parchment sheet.